RazElbaz/SHELL/README.md

 2. I assumed that the command ```cat > file``` would be executed as in the real Tremil: first typing the command → pressing Enter → typing the desired text → pressing Control-D as I read on many websites and among other things also on these websites:
 https://www.hostinger.com/tutorials/linux-cat-command-tutorial-and-examples/
 https://linuxize.com/post/linux-cat-command/
 3. I assumed that if an if command was typed then it was typed correctly with fi at the end, and typed line by line as written in the assignment instructions.
-Therefore, after typing the command you cannot press the up arrow ↑ or alternatively do type ```!!``` To execute the command again (since it was defined that way in the allocation instructions, the '\n' character will cause errors)
+Therefore, after typing the command you can press the up arrow ↑ or alternatively type ```!!``` to see the command but from these options you cannot execute the command again (you can see with the arrows but not run with the enter arrow or with !! , because it was defined that way in the allocation instructions, the '\n' character will cause errors).

 -----------
 ##  How To Run